shahriarshafin/mini-web-projects/README.md

 https://shahriarshafin.me/freewebtemplates.github.io/
 - You can view live of the templates.
 - some are not covered all page.
+- This repository is created for practice purpose.
+- You can use these templates if you need to.

 ### License
 Copyright (c) 2020 Shahriar Shafin